Virginia Labor Laws Guide

 Vacation leave

-Virginia employers are not required to offer any paid or unpaid time for vacations.
+Virginia employers aren’t required to offer paid or unpaid vacation time.

 If an employer establishes a vacation policy, they must comply with all their own established conditions.